Sopapilla Cheesecake Squares is the perfect dessert. Sopapilla Cheesecake recipe is easy and produces a delicious AND portable treat!

 - Spread evenly over dough.

-- Unroll second container of crescent roll dough and place on top of cream cheese mixture.
+- Unroll the second container of crescent roll dough and place on top of cream cheese mixture.

 - Spread butter over top layer of dough.